Flash Fiction: Magic Origins

 His form heaved as though he was breathing heavily, though he lacked lungs or need for air.
-He rolled onto his side, bringing the side he had been clutching with his spare hand up from under him.
+He rolled onto his side, bringing the wound he had been clutching with his spare hand up from under him.
 Gently he peeled his fingers back to survey the damage.
 A chunk nearly the size of his fist was missing from his stone body.
 Worse, veins of shiny black silver was spreading from the wound, tiny spikes drilling through his granite form and cracking him apart.

 At full strength, he might have been able to fight the curse.
 Weakened as he was, there was no chance of stopping it.
 He would break, and die, soon.
 He had even less time than he had feared.

 Gingerly, Hofenung reached into the inner pocket of his tattered opera cloak.
 He pulled forth a single thread, a golden line of light, its tail end trailing into the fabric of his cloak.
 It resisted his pull at first, but when he gave it a determined tug it popped free.
 A chill set into his massive stone form, and he felt the animation begin to seep from him.
 The glowing thread curled one end of itself around his bulky fingertip, stroking the rock that was turning more gray by the second.

-“It has been my honor to protect to.”
+“It has been my honor to protect you.”
 Hofenung could no more cry than he could smile, but there was sadness and pain in his voice.
 “But I can carry this duty no longer.
 Your enemies ride fast.
 We must find you a new protector.”

 It was scarcely a minute before heavy hoofsteps crunched in the snow outside.
 The light from the doorway was blocked by a massive form, hunched and shaggy, a long, barbed whip clutched in one hand and a massive wicket basked over its back.
 Around it, tiny, beautiful, perfect human forms danced and shook their fists angrily.